lambda-client/lambda/README.md

 <img src="https://tokei.rs/b1/github/lambda-client/lambda?category=code" alt="Lines of Code"/>
 </p>

-Lambda is a 1.12 minecraft utility client with the goal of providing a free, open-source, and lightweight client.
-Everyone is free to contribute, and feel free to join our discord!
+Lambda is a free, open-source, Minecraft 1.12.2 utility mod providing a visionary system for plugins that allow customizing the clients features thanks to an ingame plugin store.

 ## Contributing